-Progressi ion of skills and knowledge Structures Year 3 Year 4 Constructing a castle Pavilions Design Designing a castle with key features to appeal to a specific person/purpose Drawing and labelling a castle design using 2D shapes, labelling: -the 3D shapes that will create the features - materials needed and colours.
+Lower Key Stage 2 Lower Key Stage 2 Constructing a castle Pavilions Design Designing a castle with key features to appeal to a specific person/purpose.
+Drawing and labelling a castle design using 2D shapes, labelling: -the 3D shapes that will create the features - materials needed and colours.
 Designing and/or decorating a castle tower on CAD software.
 Designing a stable pavilion structure that is aesthetically pleasing and selecting materials to create a desired effect.
 Building frame structures designed to support weight.
 Skills Make Constructing a range of 3D geometric shapes using nets.
 Creating special features for individual designs.
 Making facades from a range of recycled materials.
 Creating a range of different shaped frame structures.
 Making a variety of free standing frame structures of different shapes and sizes.
 Selecting appropriate materials to build a strong structure and cladding.
 Reinforcing corners to strengthen a structure.
 Creating a design in accordance with a plan.
 Learning to create different textural effects with materials.
 Evaluate Evaluating own work and the work of others based on the aesthetic of the finished product and in comparison to the original design.
 Suggesting points for modification of the individual designs.
 Evaluating structures made by the class.
 Describing what characteristics of a design and construction made it the most effective.
 Considering effective and ineffective designs.
 Technical To understand that wide and flat based objects are more stable.
 To understand the importance of strength and stiffness in structures.
 To understand what a frame structure is.
 To know that a 'free-standing' structure is one which can stand on its own.
-Knowledge Additional To know the following features of a castle: flags, towers, battlements, turrer curtain walls, moat, drawbridge and gatehouse - and their purpose.
+Knowledge Additional To know the following features of a castle: flags, towers, battlements, turrets, curtain walls, moat, drawbridge and gatehouse - and their purpose.
 To know that a façade is the front of a structure.
 To understand that a castle needed to be strong and stable to withstand enemy attack.
-To know that a paper net is a flat 2D shape that can become a 3D shape oncoassembled.
+To know that a paper net is a flat 2D shape that can become a 3D shape once assembled.
 To know that a design specification is a list of success criteria for a product.
+To know that a pavilion is a a decorative building or structure for leisure activities.
 To know that cladding can be applied to structures for different effects.
 To know that aesthetics are how a product looks.
 To know that a product's function means its purpose.
 To understand that the target audience means the person or group of people a product is designed for.
 To know that architects consider light, shadow and patterns when designing.